scala/docs.scala-lang/tutorials/tour/basics.md

 ### Variables

-Variables are similar to values except you can re-assign results they hold.
-You can define variables with the `var` keyword.
+Variables are like values, except you can re-assign them.
+You can define a variable with the `var` keyword.

 ```
 var x = 1 + 1
 x = 3 // This compiles because "x" is declared with the "var" keyword.
-println(x) // 3
+println(x * x) // 9
 ```

-Just like values, you can also explicitly state types of variables like below.
+As with values, you can explicitly state the type if you want:

 ```
 var x: Int = 1 + 1